top of page

 Thus, it is important to be people-centered not only at the design level, but also at the process level.
 You need to consider the people you are working with and how a project may come to fruition.

-Process level necessary for people-centered bikeways in practice
+Process level necessary for people-centered bikeways in practice (Graphic by author)

 Moving from a concept to implementation is not easy.
 In research on the the Bicycle Program of the Municipality of Amsterdam, I found potential in the ideas behind an agile way of working (e.g. experimentation, reflection, collaboration) to help with organizational learning.
-As these ideas are about people and how they learn/progress together, I am describing them as a people(human)-centered way of working.

 Want to learn more about agile bicycle planning?
 Enroll in our online course, and check out our other instructional offerings.